Among the 54 million Hispanics in the U.S. 2/3 has of Mexican origin. Puerto Ricans, the nation’s second-largest Hispanic origin group.

 Honduran Americans (945,916c – 1.7%) are the dominant Hispanic ethnic group in the New Orleans metropolitan area and are remaining to grow rapidly in that region.
 Other large communities can be found in New York City and Southern Florida.
 Like most Central American ethnic groups, Hondurans can often be found in many rural counties around the country.

-New Mexican & Spanish Americans / Neomexicans or Hispanos (~800,000 – 1.5%) are an ethnic group which is frequently found in northern New Mexico and southern Colorado.
+New Mexican & Spanish Americans / Neomexicans or Hispanos (~800,000 – 1.5%) are an ethnic group that is frequently found in northern New Mexico and southern Colorado.
 Neomexicans claim direct ancestry from Spain and have been in the New Mexico/Colorado area for hundreds of years.
 This sets them apart from more recent Mexican American immigrants to New Mexico, It is impossible to know the exact amount of Neomexicans in America due to there not being a census option for them; some choose “Spanish” “Spaniard” or even “Mexican,” but most simply markdown “Other Hispanic Group.”

 Ecuadorian Americans (712,084 – 1.3%) community is much smaller than most other Hispanic ethnic groups in the United States.
-The largest population of Ecuadorians is by in New York City.
+The largest population of Ecuadorians is in New York City.
 However, as you can see, they do not show up on the map above at all around NYC; The only county where Ecuadorians are the largest Hispanic Group in Rock County, Nebraska where only one Ecuadorian actually resides.

 Top US counties by hispanic origin group